How To Handle Electrical Wiring In Garage Renovations Without Zapping Your Enthusiasm (Or Yourself!)

 - Specialization Matters: Look for contractors who specifically mention garage conversions, garage remodels, or ADU construction.
 They understand the unique challenges.

 - Reviews & Reputation: Scour Google, Yelp, Houzz, etc. What are past clients in Burbank, Sherman Oaks, Glendale, or your nearest neighborhood saying?
 Look for mentions of electrical work specifically.
-A1 ADU Contractor Los Angeles takes pride in our stellar reviews – they reflect our commitment to quality and clear communication on complex projects like garage transformations.
+A1 ADU Contractor takes pride in our stellar reviews – they reflect our commitment to quality and clear communication on complex projects like garage transformations.

 - Get Multiple Quotes: Talk to at least 3 contractors.
 Compare their scope of work, timeline, and price.
 Ask why their quote differs.